prashantshukla071/irctc/README.md

-# This is a secondary branch to tinker witht he codebase
+# This is a secondary branch to tinker with the codebase